films of art and science.

 THE MEMORY OF DARKNESS, LIGHT AND ICE

 A covert Cold War-era military camp in Greenland unearthed 400,000-year-old plant remains from deep under the ice sheet – stunning evidence the region was once ice-free.
-The Memory of Darkness, Light, and Ice is an award-winning documentary about scientists who apply cutting-edge science to a forgotten core and the implications for sea level rise and our socio-economic future.
-(2025)

 • LOOSE HORSES